odoo/odoo/doc/howtos/web.rst

     // print "hello Bob" in the console

-It is also possible to create subclasses from existing (user-defined) classes by calling :func:`~odoo.web.Class.extend` on the parent class, as is done to subclass :class:`~odoo.web.Class`::
+It is also possible to create subclasses from existing (user-defined) classes by calling :func:`~odoo.web.Class.extend` on the parent class, as it is done to subclass :class:`~odoo.web.Class`::

     var MySpanishClass = MyClass.extend({